flame/blis/README.md

 Most of the active discussions are now happening on our [Discord](https://discord.com/) server.
 Users and developers alike are welcome!
-Please see the [Discord guide](docs/Discord.md) for a walkthrough of how to join us.
+Please see the [BLIS Discord guide](docs/Discord.md) for a walkthrough of how to join us.

 You can also still stay in touch by using either of the following mailing lists: